Overview

 What to expect

-Individuals undergoing somatic therapy may expect a preliminary session with their psychologist to share information about their past traumas or mental health challenges as well as current emotional experiences, thoughts, and behavioral concerns.
-During this first assessment, the therapist may ask about physical symptoms or bodily reactions the client may have to stress, as well as a family history of physical or mental illness.
+Individuals undergoing somatic therapy may expect a preliminary session with their therapist to share information about their past traumas or mental health challenges as well as current emotional experiences, thoughts, and behavioral concerns.
+During the first assessment, the therapist may ask about physical symptoms or bodily reactions the client may have to stress, as well as the family history of physical or mental illness.

 It is important to consult with a doctor or medical professional before beginning or changing any medication plan.
 The information provided in this article is not intended as medical advice; please consult a qualified healthcare professional for personalized guidance.